software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/deploy_contract.md

 Deploys a **compiled** contract given a path relative to the project root.

-:::warning
+:::info
-This cheatcode doesn't support [Data Transformer](/docs/tutorials/testing/cheatcodes#data-transformer) unlike its [testing counterpart](/docs/tutorials/testing/cheatcodes/deploy-contract).
+This cheatcode has testing counterpart — [deploy_contract](/docs/tutorials/testing/cheatcodes/deploy-contract).
 :::

 ## Example